PaoloMazzon/Vulkan2D/README.md

 Usage
 =====
 There are two parts to building it with your project: you must build VK2D and also VMA since VK2D needs VMA to function.
-Simply put, you'll likely need to do something like this in CMake:
+You'll likely need to do something like this in CMake:

     set(VMA_FILES VK2D/VulkanMemoryAllocator/src/vk_mem_alloc.h VK2D/VulkanMemoryAllocator/src/VmaUsage.cpp)
     file(GLOB VK2D_FILES VK2D/VK2D/*.c)